 There are two senses given in dictionaries for fall guy.
 It means either a person who is easily duped, a victim, or one who takes the blame and punishment for actions or crimes that have been committed by someone else, a scapegoat.
-The latter sense was clearly present right from the start.
+The former sense is the one meant in the early examples.

 The source is a US underworld slang sense of fall, from the last quarter of the nineteenth century — to be arrested for some crime or to be convicted and imprisoned for it.
 (It’s equivalent to the roughly contemporary British slang to go down, which originally referred to the steps from the dock at the Old Bailey down to the cells below.)
 It’s also the origin of taking the fall, but that came along rather later — in the 1920s.